A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Verifying the Conditions of the Master Theorem

-We verify condition~\eqref{master_condi_ii} for a random graph model for the measurement graphs $([n], E )$: the \emph{Erd\"os-R\'enyi graphs}.
-More precisely, recall that $\{w_{ij}\}_{i<j}$ are the upper-triangular entries of the adjacency matrix of the extended measurement graph $([n],\bar{ E })$.
-If $\{w_{ij}\}_{i<j}$ are random variables distributed independently and identically as
+Recall from our discussion in Section~\ref{sec:master} that the parameter $\kappa$ can be viewed as a measure of the connectivity of the measurement graph $([n],E)$.
+In particular, when the measurement graph is complete, we have $\kappa = 0$, which shows that condition~\eqref{master_condi_ii} in the master theorem is satisfied.
+As it turns out, the condition can be satisfied by measurement graphs that are much sparser.
+In this subsection, we show that if the measurement graph is an \emph{Erd{\H{o}}s-R{\'e}nyi} random graph with \emph{observation rate} $p \ge \frac{c\log n}{n}$ for some constant $c>0$ --- \ie, the edge weights $\{w_{ij} : 1 \le i < j \le n\}$ are independent and identically distributed (i.i.d.)
+Bernoulli random variables with

-then the measurement graph of the synchronization problem is said to be Erd\"os-R\'enyi.
-The parameter $p\in (0,1)$ is called the \emph{observation rate}.
-The following result asserts that condition~\eqref{master_condi_ii} of the master theorem holds for such a measurement graph with overwhelming probability. \begin{thm} Suppose that the synchronization problem has an Erd\"os-R\'enyi measurement graph with observation rate $p$.
-Then, there exist numerical constants $c_1, c_2, c_3 \in (0,1)$ and $c_4 > 0$ such that if $p \ge \tfrac{c_4}{n}$, we have with probability at least \end{thm} \begin{proof} Recall that where $w_{ij} = w_{ji}$ for $i>j$; and $w_{ii} = 1$ for all $i=1,\dots,n$.
-We first note that there exist numerical constants $ c_1, c_2, c_3\in (0,1), c_4 > 0 $ such that
+--- then condition~\eqref{master_condi_ii} in the master theorem will be satisfied with high probability.
+More precisely, we have the following result: \begin{thm} Suppose that the measurement graph is an Erd{\H{o}}s-R{\'e}nyi random graph with observation rate $p \in (0,1]$.
+Then, there exist constants $c_1,c_2 > 0$ such that whenever $p \ge \frac{c_1 \log n}{n}$, we will have $\kappa \le \frac{1}{32}$ with probability at least $1-\frac{1}{n^{c_2}}$. \end{thm} \begin{proof} Using the definitions of $D$, $W$, $F$, and $\kappa$ in Section~\ref{sec:master}, we compute